gitter-badger/sassafras/README.md

 This means going into the `bower_components` folder that was just installed and move the `package.json` file and `node_modules` folder into the root directory of your project and you're set!

 Please note: There is also a downloadable npm package for sassafras as well.
 If you would like to install it via npm, then run `npm install sassafras_io`.
 However, the npm package is depreciated at the current moment in time.
 Right now all package support is through bower.
-The npm package will be updated in the future, however it is not currently recieving updates.
+The npm package will be updated in the future, however it is not currently receiving updates.

 ## Usage